picodotdev/alis/README.md

 ### Features

-* System: GPT, UEFI, BIOS
+* System: UEFI, BIOS
 * Storage: SATA, NVMe and MMC
 * Encryption: root partition encrypted and no encrypted
-* Partition: no LVM, LVM, LVM on LUKS
+* Partition: no LVM, LVM, LVM on LUKS, GPT on UEFI, MBR on BIOS
 * File system: ext4, btrfs (with subvols), xfs
 * Optional file swap (not supported in btrfs)
 * Storage: SATA, NVMe and MMC